dofloinn/Fallout3rdYear/1_CloudComputing/All Notes.md

 ### <mark style="background: #BABD00;">Security Concern: Multitenancy</mark>

 <mark style="background: #BABD00;">Multitenancy is a key security concern in Cloud:</mark>
-- <mark style="background: #BABD00;">For Cloud Clients:</mark> Co-location of multiple VMs in a single server and sharing the same resources increases the attack surface
+- <mark style="background: #BABD00;">For Cloud Clients:</mark> Co-location of multiple VMs in a single server and sharing the same resources increases the attack surface.
-- <mark style="background: #BABD00;">For CSPs:</mark> Enforcing uniform security controls and measures is difficult
+- <mark style="background: #BABD00;">For CSPs:</mark> Enforcing uniform security controls and measures is difficult  .

 <mark style="background: #BABD00;">Mutual client isolation is a key measure against multitenancy-related concerns:</mark>
 - Isolation of VMs
 - Isolation of Data
 - Isolation of network communication

 In spite of the benefits offered by multitenancy to a CSP, it is a major security concern for the Cloud clients.

 This is because Cloud infrastructure and services are, by nature, shared among multiple business entities, for example, multiple business units in an organisation or different companies.
 Co-location of multiple VMs in a single server and sharing the same resources increase the attack surface of vulnerability.
 This gives rise to a potential security concern for the Cloud users because it makes private data of one client vulnerable to theft by other competing clients who run applications using the same resources.

 There also exists a danger that in the absence of adequate security controls, a tenant application might disrupt operations of other tenants, for example, by launching DoS attacks.

 An already compromised VM might enable an attacker to compromise the security of other VMs (running on the same server) or of the hypervisor.
 A compromised guest OS in a VM can also impact other guest OSs in other VMs.

 For CSPs also, multitenancy makes it harder to enforce uniform security controls and counter measures for all the clients.

 Isolation of VMs, data, and network communication related to different clients is a key measure against multitenancy-related concerns.
 These measures will be discussed later in the module.

 <mark style="background: #BABD00;">Note:</mark> An attack surface refers to various access points/interfaces that an attacker can use to launch an attack; for example, the code within a compute system, which can be executed without requiring any authorisation.